Wacky-Mole/WackysDatabase/README.md

 | 2.2.1 | Added BaseItemStamina for statmods </br> Add StaffSkelton attack  </br> Fix Bug on PLUS effects
 | 2.2.2 | Bug Fix for SE_Effects with generated PLUS effects
 | 2.2.5 | Added snapshotRotation and snapshotOnMaterialChange for items. <br> Fix for some cloned pieces </br> Fix for reloading RecipeMaxStationLvl </br> Added incineratorData conversion for obliterator, you can now make obliterator into a recycler if you want.
+| 2.2.6 | Removed Reloadtime(broken) and replaced it with ReloadTimeMultiplier for crossbow.